-Graduation festivities at Walter W. Brown School will be held on a date to be determined, usually mid-June.
+Graduation festivities in Walter W. Brown School will be held on June 13, 2025.
 The school will organize the graduation exercises ceremony.
 Graduates and families will organize any additional activities, banquet included, following the ceremony.

 In order to take part in the school-sponsored activities as a "graduate", the following criteria must be met by the third reporting period: